 Additionally, he proposed preventing applicants who entered the U.S. without inspection before applying for asylum from being eligible for work authorization at any point while their applications for asylum are pending.

 The president continues to attempt to prevent asylum seekers from receiving asylum in the U.S. or any benefits while they await adjudication of their applications.
 Each time he has proposed a change to the asylum process he has been challenged in federal court.
 This proposal will likely be no different.

-If you have questions about asylum or your options under immigration law, contact Joseph Law Firm to schedule a consultation with one of our attorneys.
+If you have questions about asylum or your options under immigration law, contact Joseph & Hall P.C. to schedule a consultation with one of our attorneys.

 How did we do?